PulseBeamDev/docs/concepts/security.md

 PulseBeam TURN servers cannot decode application-level data because encryption on all communication is a mandatory in WebRTC.
 Only the two peers participating in the call have ability to decrypt.

-Resultantly, the protections put in place through encryption are not compromised during WebRTC communication over TURN.
+WebRTC connections over an intermediary TURN server do not compromise encryption.
 The server is unable to decode application-level data, it cannot understand or modify information that peers send to each other.
 Ensuring encryption and privacy remains intact during relay.

 Our TURN servers by default only relay traffic as a backup for routing purposes when peer network infrastructure prevents a direct peer to peer connection.